New eviction halt to protect more renters than the CARES Act

-“I have nothing to do with that CDC thing,” said Sheriff John Wilcher with the Chatham County Sheriff’s Office.
+“I have nothing to do with that CDC thing,” said Chatham County Sheriff John Wilcher.

-Wilcher says his deputies are serving five to six dispossessory warrants a day.
-Tenants get a week to respond, if they don’t they’re hit with a writ possession.
+The sheriff says his deputies are serving five to six dispossessory warrants a day.
+Tenants get a week to respond — if they don’t they’re hit with a writ possession.

 “Once we get the writ we are bound by law to go evict the people out of the house,” said Wilcher.

-Because many of these people evicted end up in shelters or group homes the CDC is demanding they stop.
-They say it’s putting lives at risk and threatening to spread COVID-19.
+Because many of those who are evicted end up in shelters or group homes, the CDC is demanding they stop.
+The agency says it’s putting lives at risk and threatening to spread COVID-19.

-Shaina Thompson, an attorney with Georgia legal services says the courts could adopt a new eviction ban as soon as Friday.
+Shaina Thompson, an attorney with Georgia Legal Services says the courts could adopt a new eviction ban by the end of the week.

 Unlike the CARES Act, this order applies to all residential properties.
 Thompson says to trigger the protection, renters need to file a declaration in writing with the courts.